Newton-Salem/SWE-project/README.md

 ## 🎯 Project Overview
 **EduTrack** is a **web application** developed as a standalone system using the **MVC architecture**.
 It aims to improve communication between **students and teachers** by providing an all-in-one platform where:
-- Teachers can upload lectures, track attendance, assign grades, and communicate via a built-in chat.
-- Students can view learning materials, monitor performance, and communicate efficiently.

 ---